RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/Assignment/data.md

 ## Overview

-This module exports two static data arrays, `courses` and `assignments`, which represent course and assignment information for an academic institution (e.g., IIT Guwahati).
+This module exports two static data arrays, `courses` and `assignments`, which represent course and assignment information for our academic institution.
 The data appears to serve as a mock dataset, likely used for development or testing purposes in a front-end application managing course assignments and student submissions.
 The structure supports course listings and detailed assignment management, including submission tracking.

 ## Data Structure